AlexJuca/connector-elixir-sdk/README.md

 # Connector

-**An Elixir library for sending SMS's via Enterprise Connector**
+**An Elixir library for sending SMS's concurrently via Enterprise Connector**

 ![Elixir CI](https://github.com/AlexJuca/connector-elixir-sdk/workflows/Elixir%20CI/badge.svg)

 This library allows you to use the power of elixir's processes and supervision trees to send SMS's efficiently.

-All message requests will be executed as an elixir task which is part of a dynamic supervision tree.
+All message requests will be executed as an elixir Task which is part of a dynamic supervision tree.
 Each message request is attached to its own process, meaning you can send thousands of messages concurrently and efficiently.